techfreakado/ADOScheduledWorkItemQuery/README.md

 # Azure DevOps Scheduled Work Item Query

+## NOTE
+This is the successor of [Quadrotech Scheduled Work Item Query](https://marketplace.visualstudio.com/items?itemName=Quadrotech.ADOScheduledWorkItemQuery).
+I am the same developer of the original, but I'm not employed at Quadrotech anymore.
+I am continuing this under my own account, as I don't have access to the Quadrotech original anymore.

 ## Introduction

 The Goal of this extension was to keep as much functionality as possible inside Azure DevOps / Team Foundation Server.